-At the City of Houston’s request, the Harris County Flood Control District (HCFCD) is developing a plan to design and build stormwater detention basins on the former golf course property to provide flood damage reduction benefits during heavy storms and to mitigate impacts of future public projects as appropriate.
-The City of Houston will contact neighborhood stakeholders to discuss the design of recreational improvements adjacent to the detention basins.
+The stormwater detention basins will be built by the Flood Control District on the former golf course property to provide flood damage reduction benefits during heavy storms and to mitigate impacts of future public drainage projects as appropriate.
+The City of Houston is responsible for the construction of the recreational features associated with the detention basins.

 The basins will vary in stormwater storage capacity, which is measured in acre-feet.
 The goal for the stormwater storage capacity for all of the basins combined is approximately 1,200 acre-feet, for shared use by the Harris County Flood Control District and the City of Houston.
 One acre-foot is equal to one acre times a one-foot depth, or 43,560 cubic feet (325,850 gallons).